I Can See Your Voice Thailand: Production

-A local adaptation of I Can See Your Voice in Thailand was first mentioned, as per report by BNT News at the time of its (South Korean) second season that premiered on 22 October 2015; this was subsequently confirmed by Workpoint Entertainment in January 2016.
+BNT News provisionally announced a Thai adaptation of I Can See Your Voice, at the time when (South Korean) second season of the same title premiered on 22 October 2015; this was subsequently confirmed by Workpoint Entertainment in January 2016.

 Broadcast history

 I Can See Your Voice Thailand debuted on 13 January 2016, with filming taking place at the in-house Workpoint Studio in Mueang Pathum Thani district.
 Following the death of King of Thailand Bhumibol Adulyadej, the show was preempted of airing — with the first season from mid-October to mid-November, followed by a Memorial Showcase special on 16 November 2016; and then the second season for second half of October.
 In a crossover with The Masked Singer, first season winner Issara Kitnitchi was played on 10 May 2017.
 One week after first season finale, a second season immediately premiered on 16 August 2017.
-(Note: For the show's overall highlights:
+(Note: Highlight: